DariodAbate/API-Project-2021/README.md

       <p>
         The program prints the integer indices of the <em>k</em> graphs having the smallest
         <em>k</em>values according to the previously described metric.
 If there are several
-        graphs with the same score, the first to arrive have priorità.
+        graphs with the same score, the first to arrive have priority.
       </p>
     </li>
   </ul>